Defense against swimmer incursions: Sound

 The main effects of ultrasound on the human body are heating and cavitation.
 Analysis of research literature related to effects of ultrasound concluded that reported ultrasound-caused organ damage was associated with sound pressure levels exceeding a certain intensity threshold, regardless of frequency The UPSS/IAS diver-detector sonar system includes an underwater shockwave emitter.

 Westminster International have implemented audible sound based defense systems.
 These systems irritate or cause pain to the target's ears.
 Diver aversion to low frequency sound is dependent upon sound pressure level and center frequency.

 Underwater firearms

-These underwater firearms fire a steel rod, not a bullet, for better range underwater.
+Underwater firearms fire a steel rod, not a bullet, for better range underwater.
 They are all more powerful than a speargun, and can fire several shots before reloading.
 Their barrels are not rifled; the fired projectile is kept in line underwater by hydrodynamic effects, and is somewhat inaccurate when fired out of water.

+Explosives

+Hand launched depth charges have been developed to specifically target divers.
+They typically contain a high explosive charge of 250-500g and a hydrostatic fuze that operates at a predetermined depth.
+The Spanish LM-2 and Italian DC103 DSC are examples.